k-box/k-box/docs/developer/supported-file-types.md

 | application/vnd.google-apps.presentation                                  | gslides      | basic         | partial        | Google Slides                                                                          |
 | application/vnd.google-apps.spreadsheet                                   | gsheet       | basic         | partial        | Google Spreadsheet                                                                     |

-Other file types not directly mentioned in the previous table can be uploaded to the DMS and only the filename will be used for the search functionality.
+Other file types not directly mentioned in the previous table can be uploaded to the K-Box and only the filename will be used for the search functionality.